ijse/grunt-freemarker/README.md

 Type: `String`
 Default value: `views`

-The folder where all views in.
+The folder where all views are placed.

 #### options.out
 Type: `String`
 Default value: `public`

-The folder where export to.
+The folder where to the resulting .html files are exported to.

 #### options.encoding
 Type: `String`